ehsanyousefzadehasl/MCP/papers/06-FloatPIM.md

 Finally, the output from the activation functions moves to the next hidden layer and the same process is repeated.
 This forward movement of information is known as the **Forward Propagation** or **Feed Forward**.

-In addition, using the output of the forward propagation, error is calculated.
-Based on the error value, the weights and biases of the neurons are updated.
+In addition, using the output of the forward propagation, **error is calculated.
+Based on the error value, the weights and biases of the neurons are updated**.
 This process is called **Back Propagation**.

 **Note**: For more information on forward and back propagation [this link](https://www.analyticsvidhya.com/blog/2020/07/neural-networks-from-scratch-in-python-and-r/) is studied and summarized in the following after activation functions.